cosinekitty/astronomy/source/csharp/README.md

 | [`Body`](#Body) | `targetBody` | The body to be observed. |
 | [`Aberration`](#Aberration) | `aberration` | `Aberration.Corrected` to correct for aberration, or `Aberration.None` to leave uncorrected. |

 **Returns:** The position vector at the solved backdated time.
-The `t` field holds the time that light left the observed body to arrive at the observer at the observation time.
+Its `t` field holds the time that light left the observed body to arrive at the observer at the observation time.

 <a name="Astronomy.BaryState"></a>
 ### Astronomy.BaryState(body, time) &#8658; [`StateVector`](#StateVector)